 - To troubleshoot an unsuccessful workflow run, in Orchestrator, you can navigate to

 and select the appropriate workflow to view its logs.

-Action Workflow Name Add managed machines add-vcac-machine-to-managed-pool Add unmanaged machines add-vcac-machine-to-unmanaged-pool Delete managed machine remove--vcac-machine-to-managed-pool Delete unmanaged machine remove-vcac-machine-to-unmanaged-pool
+Action Workflow Name Add managed machines. add-vcac-machine-to-managed-pool Add unmanaged machines. add-vcac-machine-to-unmanaged-pool Delete a managed machine. remove--vcac-machine-to-managed-pool Delete an unmanaged machine. remove-vcac-machine-to-unmanaged-pool

 After the request succeeds, the delegated administrator can go to the Items tab, click Machines in the left panel, and see the machine or machines listed on the right panel.
 The delegated administrator can click a machine name to access the actions that are available, such as Destroy.
 The pod and pool name are available on the Properties tab.